Skip to main content

 Starting from a microscopic description of the nucleus constituents, nuclear scientists developed some models describing the nucleus.
 These models need to yield results that agree with the already known nuclear properties and be able to predict new properties that can be measured in experiments.
 We are now going to review some of these models.

-This page titled 5: Nuclear Structure is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Paola Cappellaro (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5: Nuclear Structure is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Paola Cappellaro (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.